gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 Is a bug in how a program manages memory.
 A _memory leak_ occurs when memory that is no longer needed by the program is not released back to the operating system.
 Over time, if memory is used, and not returned to the system less and less memory is available to other programs and eventually not enough memory is available to run applications.
 Modern operating systems return all system memory allocated to a program when it ends.
 Thus memory leaks in long-running processes like daemons can cause a system to run out of memory.

-In Ruby the ruby interpreter manages memory for developers.
-Ruby uses a [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) system which identifies memory no longer used by the application and returns it.
+In Python, the Python interpreter manages memory for developers.
+Python uses a [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) system which identifies memory no longer used by the application and returns it.

 Consider when a node is removed from a Linked List: